-Ever wanted a nice stylish 3D book cover for promotional purposes?
+Have you ever wondered How to Create your FREE 3D Book Cover?
+Perhaps wanted a stylish 3D book cover for promotional purposes?
 Or simply to see what your book might look like in print, perhaps a pile of them?
-Now you can, so I will show you How to Create your 3D Book Cover in a few easy steps.
+Now you can, and this blog will show you how … in just a few easy steps.

 What you will need